fazy/ava/README.md

 **Note: This is an experimental tool and not connected with OpenAI.
 Use at your own cost and risk.
 Whether or not I maintain it depends on whether I find it useful in practice, but feel free to fork.**

 Ava is a command line tool for interacting with OpenAI's chat API.
 It is primarily intended for providing one-off responses to perform a specific task, specified in a profile config file.
-There is a rudimentary interactive mode, but other tools do this better and it probably won't get much attention.
+There is a rudimentary interactive mode to help test profiles, but other tools do this better and it probably won't get much attention.

 ## Example uses